Webstop/core-styles/README.md

 ```text
 "css-minify": "cleancss --level 1 --source-map --output dist/css/core-styles.min.css dist/css/core-styles.css && cleancss --level 1 --source-map --output dist/css/core-themes/country-farm.min.css dist/css/core-themes/country-farm.css",
 ```

+## Upgrading Bootstrap

+After upgrading the Bootstrap-docs repo to the latest release of Bootstrap, you'll want to do the following.

+See if the location of the documentation has changed.
+If it has, do the following.

+- Update the paths in the file `plugins/move-bootstrap-docs.rb`
+  - then run `./jekyll build` & verify the files are copied over to the correnct location in the `_site` folder
+- Update the paths in the file `_data/nav.yml`

+Run `./jekyll build` to copy over the new documentation files.

 # Plugins